Skip to main content Skip to navigation Skip to footer

 How Licensing Works

-account is the source of truth for plans, contract overrides, machine activation state, and monthly repo license issuances.
+account is the source of truth for plans, contract overrides, machine slot state, and monthly repo license issuances.

 rdc runs on your workstation.
 It logs you into the account server, requests the licenses it needs, and installs them on remote machines over SSH.
 When you run a repository command, rdc ensures the required licenses are in place and validates them on the machine at runtime.